mariembelhajali/-Ipo-prediction-/README.md

 The notebook begins by a Resume of all the sections inside the notebook

-We use 2 additionnal Dataset:
+We use 3 additionnal Dataset:
 - us_postal_codes.csv : dataset with the zip code for every state in the us
 - all_sic_mapping.csv : dataset use to categorize the types of Industry for every company
+- HQMCB10YR.csv       : dataset with the interest rate of us bond for each month